 Press release by Otis Elevators.

-In Ewan Birney‘s team I am working on understanding genetic variation on both molecular and whole body phenotypes.
-To this extend I’m working on the following projects:
+In Ewan Birney‘ team I worked on understanding genetic variation on both molecular and whole body phenotypes.
+My PhD thesis has been published under the title understanding the human epigenome using system genetics.
+To this extent, I have been working on the following project:

 - With the Molecular Cardiology MRC department at London to obtain robust measurements of the Human skeleton phenotypes and Human heart phenotypes from MRI scans using Machine Learning approaches.

-Big data, biomarker discovery, business strategy, complex biological networks, data mingling, data visualisation, epigenetics, market potential, medical genetics, mobile applications, molecular biology, new technologies, next generation sequencing, online marketing, open access, open data, open source, patents, personalised medicine, science into business, start-ups, usability and web applications.
+Big data, biomarker discovery, business strategy, cloud computing, complex biological networks, data mingling, data visualisation, epigenetics, machine learning, market potential, medical genetics, mobile applications, molecular biology, new technologies, next generation sequencing, online marketing, open access, open data, open source, personalised medicine, science into business, start-ups, Internet of Things (IoT), usability and web applications.